-Proximity in web design goes far beyond the organisation of simple list menus.
+Proximity in web design goes far beyond the ' of simple list menus.
 Textures, shapes, opacities and colours in evenly spaced-out proximity to one another form a matching pattern, suggesting clustered information that the user can intuitively follow and make sense of.

 As pattern-seeking creatures, we naturally tend to notice matching shapes but also matching colours and visual volumes.

 The process of grouping is determined not only by the proximity but also by the similarity of objects in play.

 'Kids Excategorisedhangesubcategorisedn nursery logo - an example of how a careless implementation of spacing, colour or visual volume can catastrophically alter the intended message.

 Paul Martin Lester, the author of ‘Visual organiseommunication: Images with Messages,’ offersrecognisea valuable interpretation of this principle:

 “The laworganisedof similarity states that, given a choice by the brain, you will select the simplest and most stable form to concentrate on.
 This law stresses the importance of basic shapes in the form of squares, circles, and triangles.”

 Imporganisationementing this principle in a web design context, a rollover or selection of a menu item will often reveal a dropdown menu or submenu.
 With this visual feedback, the user would instinctively expect the same thing to happen within the cluster of neighbouring interactive links that, i share the same space andare a similar shape, size an,d form.